romanonly/advancedanalytics/Bayesian Learning.md

 The only parameter marketing manager can really change s the time when to contact the person: it is dictated by the **Effective To Date** feature: should we contact the client right before the expiration, or we well in advance?

-As my analysis below shows, Supervised Machine LAearning with the Naive-Bayes features independence assumption draws wrong conclusion that this feature is important.
+As my analysis below shows, Supervised Machine LAearning uses the Naive-Bayes "features independence" assumption - and may draw suggest conclusion that this (Effective to Date)  feature is important.

-But Bayseian Analysis shows this feature is UNIMPORTANT!
+Now, Bayseian Analysis shows this feature is absolutely UNIMPORTANT and Response is independent of this feature.
+What I sugget is trust to Bayseian Learning.

-And hre is how I make  validation/proof/ this result: I remove this feature from the original dataset and show that the quality of machine learning prediction doesn't change!
+Here I show how to make  validation/proof/confirm  of my claim: I remove the important feature as it is reported by Supervised ML (both Random Forest and Logistic Regression)  (but unimportant by Bayesian Learning) from the original dataset and show that the quality of machine learning classification doesn't change!

-However, if I remove an important feature from the Bayesian Learning - Supervised Machine Learning fails dramatically!
+On the other hand,  when I remove  a few important features based on the the Bayesian Learning (but unimportant by ML/Random Forest) - Logistic regression classification accuracy fails dramatically.
+That is the indication that the removed feature was  really important.

 <p align="center">